biothings/myvariant.info/README2.md

 #### Deletion example
   	    e.g. chrM:g.2947878_2947880del
-	    The above ID represents that a three nucleotides deletion between genomic position 2947878 and 2947880 on chromosome M
+	    The above ID represents that a three nucleotides deletion between genomic position 2947878 and 2947880 on chromosome M. Note that we don't include the deleted sequence in the _id field in this case.

 #### Deletion/Insertion example
 	    e.g. chrX: g.14112_14117delinsTG